Berlin, New Hampshire History

 The Croteau Block (Image from Poof Tardiff)

-The Croteu Block was built in 1903 by the same man who built the Albert Theatre, Albert Croteau.
+The Croteu Block was built in 1903 by the same man who built the Albert Theater, Albert Croteau.
 When it was first built, it was used as a small hotel called “Hotel Albert” but near the end of this building’s life, it housed many different businesses.
 “Hotel Albert” still stands on Main Street one hundred and eight years after it was built.
-This building stands a little ways northwest of the vacant Albert Theatre.
+This building stands a little ways northwest of the vacant Albert Theater.

 Picture